the above links do not function

 Ireland is a land of magic and wonder and like all places everywhere a land of people with their individual and collective problems.
 I have indeed been fortunate in being able to extensively travel throughout the Republic of Ireland, living in a camper van.
 As editor of a web site that is effectively accessible by anyone on the planet today and those with the technology elsewhere, I feel I should add some additional words of introduction.

-Aside from the work that I do on this site and the (now occasional) writing for the mainstream media, I do not work and my main income is generated by fhe rent accruing from a tiny plot on the dark side of the moon, the rights to which were won in a competition in a boy’s comic in 1958 and which is now one of the 10 prime lunar landing sites.
+Aside from the work that I do on this site and the (now exceptionally extremely rare occasional) writing for the mainstream media, I do not work and my main income is generated by the rent accruing from a tiny plot on the dark side of the moon, the rights to which were won in a competition in a boy’s comic in 1958 and which is now one of the 10 prime lunar landing sites.
 If you believe this, you believe anything.
 Having said that, the content of this site is in the main relevant to the business of being serious in an entertaining way.
 I remain, regardless of all, an accredited journalist.

-Prior to reaching Ireland, I worked in news covering first Sussex, then Essex and East and North East London for several years and then took on the post of chief reporter for an old established newspaper in Winchester, Hampshire UK — the capital of Wessex and once of England too; the former seat of both Parliament and the Monarchy (Kings and Queens were crowned in Winchester's medieval Great Hall) before the transfer of both establishments to what was then the newly ordained port of London. [see related story link].
+Prior to reaching Ireland, I worked in news covering first Sussex, then Essex and East and North East London for several years, then took on the post of chief reporter for an old established newspaper in Winchester, Hampshire UK — the capital of Wessex and once of England too; the former seat of both Parliament and the Monarchy (Kings and Queens were crowned in Winchester's medieval Great Hall) before the transfer of both establishments to what was then the newly ordained port of London. [see related story link].
 Winchester remains an extremely pleasant place to visit, especially during good weather!

 I quit the life I had built up over many years late one evening to take off on an unplanned journey to Ireland.
 Life happens like that sometimes.
 Setting off in my car with the reel of my life unravelling backwards, I left the UK from Holyhead and drove off the ferry at Dun Laoghaire.
 Why I chose Ireland, I don't really know.
 Maybe it was the music thing, as I'd been travelling around the UK with my electric and acoustic guitars.